 While some LGBTQ+ students write their application essay on a topic related to their sexual orientation or gender identity, there are other ways to come out to admissions staff in an application.
-For example, the application may have a "Personal Statement" section where students can write about their LGBTQ+ identity or use the "Additional Information" section to note their orientation or identity.
-Some schools will also allow students to disclose LGBTQ+ identity in their supplement.
-Again, this is a choice made best by the individual.
+For example, the application may include a "Personal Statement" section where students can write about their LGBTQ+ identity, or they can use the "Additional Information" section to note their orientation or identity.
+Some schools will also allow students to disclose their LGBTQ+ identity in their college applications or supplements.
+Again, this is a decision best made by the individual.
 Students are not required to disclose if they are not comfortable doing so.

-It Is Possible To Be Out To Admissions Staff Members But Not Your Family Not everyone comes out before leaving high school for a variety of reasons.
-LGBTQ+ students who are not currently out to their families may want to consider whether or not they want to come out in their written application materials.
+It Is Possible To Be Out To Admissions Staff Members But Not To Your Family.
+Not everyone comes out before leaving high school for a variety of reasons.
+LGBTQ+ students who are not currently out to their families may want to consider whether they want to come out in their written application materials.
 If students choose not to disclose information to admissions through the written application, they may opt to call admissions officers at a school or come out during an interview with a staff member.